Legion (Red Dwarf): Production

 The working title for the episode was "Call Me Legion", and later shortened to "Legion".
-This episode introduces the hologram Hardlight – an indestructible physical form which Rimmer could form into.
+This episode introduces the "hard light" holograms – an indestructible physical form which Rimmer could form into.
 It was becoming tiresome for the writers that Rimmer couldn't touch anything, so it was retained for the remainder of the series.

 Nigel Williams played the character of Legion.
 The costume was so tight he had to be sewn into it, and stay in it until the shoot was finished.

 Lister's room music in this episode was "Hot and Wild Number 1" by the musician Chris Tsangarides.

 Cultural references

 The episode title and certain dialogue reference Mark 5:9, wherein Jesus confronts a possessed man: "My name is Legion," he replied, "for we are many."

 Audience laughter can be heard when Kryten mentions "Quayle" in a list of "the most brilliant minds of the 23rd century".
 In 1993 the name conjured up the image of Dan Quayle, the former U.S. Vice President who was popularly perceived as being incompetent.
 He also mentions "Davro", most likely a reference to singer and comedian Bobby Davro, as well as "Holder", a reference to Slade singer Noddy Holder.

 The "Ionian Nerve Grip" which Kryten pretends to use on Rimmer is patterned after the famous Vulcan nerve pinch from Star Trek.